-38.3 Foreign currency risk
+37.3 Foreign currency risk

 Foreign currency risk refers to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 Most of the Group's transactions are carried out in HK\$.
-Exposures to currency exchange rates arise from the Group's cash and cash equivalents, which are denominated in Swiss Franc ("CHF"), Euro ("EUR"), RMB and US\$ and gold loan (note 27), which is denominated in US\$.
+Exposures to currency exchange rates arise from the Group's cash and cash equivalents, which are denominated in Swiss Franc ("CHF"), Euro ("EUR"), RMB and US\$ and other receivables from a bank and gold loan (note 27), which are denominated in US\$.

-Details of financial asset and liability denominated in foreign currencies as at 31 March, translated into HK\$ equivalents at the closing rate, are as follows:
+Details of financial assets and liability denominated in foreign currencies as at 31 March, translated into HK\$ equivalents at the closing rate, are as follows:

-CHF HK\$'000 EUR HK\$'000 RMB HK\$'000 US\$ HK\$'000

-2022 Financial asset Cash and cash equivalents 3,510 8 16 10,042

-Financial liability Gold loan (44,045)

-Net exposure 3,510 8 16 (34,003)
+CHF HK\$'000 EUR HK\$'000 RMB HK\$'000 US\$ HK\$'000 2023 Financial assets Cash and cash equivalents Other receivables from a bank 325 8 15 25,005 35,969 Net exposure 325 8 15 60,974 2022 Financial asset Cash and cash equivalents 3,510 8 16 10,042 Financial liability Gold loan (44,045) Net exposure 3,510 8 16 (34,003)

-2021 Financial asset Cash and cash equivalents 2,404 8 15 5,284

-Financial liability Gold loan (32,714)

-Net exposure 2,404 8 15 (27,430)

-The Group reviews its foreign currency exposures regularly and does not consider its foreign currency risk to be significant.
+The Group reviews its foreign currency exposures regularly and does not consider its foreign currency risk to be significant as the US\$ is pegged with the HK\$.
 However, the Group would consider hedging of its foreign currency exposures if its foreign currency risk becomes significant.